nice-digital/global-nav/README.md

 ## Upgrading to v5

 Version 5 includes updates for the summer 2022 brand refresh.
-It's mostly and internal refactor or typgraphy and colours and shouldn't include any breaking API changes.
+It's mostly an internal refactor of typography and colour updates and shouldn't include any breaking API changes.